iamnidjat/WeatherApp/README.md

 ## WeatherApp

-WeatherApp is a comprehensive weather application built using ASP.NET Core MVC, designed to provide users with a wide range of weather-related features.
+WeatherApp is a comprehensive weather application built using ASP.NET Core MVC, designed to provide users with a wide range of weather-related features without the need for registration.
 Leveraging APIs such as OpenWeatherMap, Open-Meteo, and SunriseSunset.io, WeatherApp offers an extensive set of functionalities to enhance the user experience.

 ### Key Features: